-- gprof gives no information on library routines such as MKL (but MKL should already be well optimised) - The profiler has a fairly high "granularity", i.e. for complex programs not easy identify performance bottlenecks. - Can have high performance overheads. - Not suited for parallel programming (requires analysing a gmon.out file for each parallel process).
+- gprof gives no information on library routines such as MKL (but MKL should already be well optimised) - The profiler has a fairly high "granularity", i.e. for complex programs it's not easy to identify performance bottlenecks. - Can have high performance overheads. - Not suited for parallel programming (requires analysing a gmon.out file for each parallel process).